 Doug is retired from Cheadles, but his efforts have had a lasting impact, after having joined the firm in 1984.

-Doug has many long-standing client relationships, characterized by a strong dedication to understanding his clients’ businesses and the industries in which they operate.
-As a result, his services are responsible, efficient, innovative and results driven.
+Doug had many long-standing client relationships, characterized by a strong dedication to understanding his clients’ businesses and the industries in which they operate.
+As a result, he was well known as responsible, efficient, innovative and results driven.
 Doug successfully represented clients in many areas of business law including:

-Doug is very active with various not-for-profit organizations in Thunder Bay, and in his spare time he enjoys relaxing at the cottage, cross-country skiing and golfing in his spare time.
+Doug is very active with various not-for-profit organizations in Thunder Bay, and in his retirement, he enjoys relaxing at the cottage, cross-country skiing, and golfing.

 1978 – Ontario